All Episodes

 So we'll have to wait and see.

-I mean, it's it's out there.
+I mean, it's out there.

-Human events has it.
+Human Events has it.

 The Washington Post is reporting it.

-Apparently, Senator Specter met with Republicans.
+Apparently, Senator Specter met with some Republicans.

 He was not happy with the lukewarm response he got.

-But you know that's where we are today.
+But that's where we are.

-So few people do the when you do the right thing, wow, you want it you want accolades.
+When you do the right thing, wow, you want accolades.

-You want you want a medal.
+You want a medal.

-So let's see, who else could go over there?
+Who else could go over there?

-Um Brownbeck, Sam Brownbeck.
+Brownbeck, Sam Brownbeck.

-Now he's gonna run for governor Kansas.
+Now, he's going to run for governor of Kansas.

 She's the only one.